nescampos/IEcO/README.md

 - HederaAccountId: The Hedera Account Id for govern this app (send transactions, create tokens, create Hedera test accounts, etc.).
 - HederaPublicKey: The Hedera Public Key for govern this app (send transactions, create tokens, create Hedera test accounts, etc.).
 - HederaPrivateKey: The Hedera Private Key for govern this app (send transactions, create tokens, create Hedera test accounts, etc.).

-## Available options

-What you can currently do in the app is:
-- Create Hedera test accounts to test the purchase and sending of tokens.
-- Create projects (which store their information in the database) and create the token in the Hedera network, associated to the Hedera account that governs your application specified in the configuration.
-- See available projects, buy tokens and see the latest transactions.
-- Being able to send the HBARs obtained to the account associated with the project (this URL does not appear directly in the graphical interface, you must access the "Admin" module).

 ## Contributions